AdobeDocs/commerce-webapi/src/pages/rest/tutorials/orders/order-create-quote.md

 # Step 4.
 Create a quote

-When a customer adds an item to their [shopping cart](https://glossary.magento.com/shopping-cart) for the first time, Magento creates a [quote](https://glossary.magento.com/quote).
-Magento uses a quote to perform tasks such as
+When a customer adds an item to their [shopping cart](https://glossary.magento.com/shopping-cart) for the first time, Adobe Commerce creates a [quote](https://glossary.magento.com/quote).
+Commerce uses a quote to perform tasks such as

 *  Track each item the customer wants to buy, including the quantity and base cost
 *  Gather information about the customer, including billing and shipping addresses